ShadowEmperorYT/mcggRen232/README.md

-Translated to English & Updated by Ren232.
+<h1> Credits </h1>
+I don't own this this belongs to Ren232
+Orginal Repo - https://github.com/Ren232/mcgg (Only contains versions up to 1.14.4) Updated by me (Contains version 1.16.5)

 <h1> Features </h1>
 - You can access the file manager of the server.<br>